-Fourmile Run is a waterfall-rich tributary of Pine Creek in the Pine Creek Gorge Natural Area.
+Fourmile Run in Tioga County is a waterfall-rich tributary of Pine Creek in the Pine Creek Gorge Natural Area.

 It lies close to the Turkey Path on the Colton Point State Park side of the gorge, opposite Little Fourmile Run and the Turkey Path at Leonard Harrison State Park.